crate/cratedb-guide/docs/integrate/telegraf/index.md

 ::::{grid}

-:::{grid-item-card} Tutorial: Use Telegraf with CrateDB
+:::{grid-item-card} Use Telegraf with CrateDB
-:link: telegraf-tutorial
+:link: telegraf-usage
 :link-type: ref
 How to configure Telegraf to submit metrics to CrateDB.
 :::